Living In A Motorhome Full Time With 4 Kids

 Tony loves: being able to work outside many days, spending time with the kids and me MUCH more than he used to be able to, and having less ‘stuff’ or ‘clutter’ in our home.

-So what does all that have to do with living in a motorhome full time?
+So what does all that have to do with downsizing and living in a motorhome full time?

 Well, we appreciate having our own beds, our own ‘me’ space, our own food, and a place with heat and air conditioning that we can call home.